You may have been wondering what we’ve been up to here at Proposify, and I can tell you we’ve been busy Canadian beavers.

 First, you set up your custom field and decide where it will appear in Proposify (like client fields, proposal settings, etc.).

 Then when creating a proposal you, or someone on your team, enter the data into the form field.

-And in your proposal templates you can pull in the variable into your content so it will auto-populate within the proposal.
+And in your Ember or proposal templates, you can pull in the variable into your content so it will auto-populate within the proposal.